 This is a birdwatching trip report to La Mancha and Serrania de Cuenca from May 29th to June 4th.
-We arrive to our hotel in the evening of the 29th after a birding trip in the Pyrenees, please find the trip report to the Pyrenees here.
+We arrive to our hotel in the evening of the 29th after a birding trip in the Pyrenees.

 La Mancha and Serrania de Cuenca are wonderful areas to enjoy wildlife.
+The diversity of birds is fantastic and the Serrania is excellent for orchids and butterflies too.
 We have been guiding many naturalist and companies to this overlooked area.

 After having breakfast in our hotel in Villalba de la Sierra, Lee and I have a quick look to the poplar trees behind the hotel and find a beautiful male of Golden Oriole.
 After that, we set off for the first stop in La Serranía de Cuenca where we watch Alpine and Common Swift, Blue Rock Thrush and Black Redstart.

 Later, we walk around Uña lagoon seeing Great Reed Warbler, Iberian Green and Great spotted Woodpeckers, Nuthatch, Griffon Vulture, Booted Eagle, Short-toed Treecreeper, Marsh Harrier and Bonelli’s Warbler.